jboulanger/imagej-macro/Align_Channels/README.md

 To download the macro click [here](https://raw.githubusercontent.com/jboulanger/imagej-macro/main/Align_Channels/Align_Channels.ijm)

+Limitations:
+- The name of the model table has to be 'Models.csv'.
+Rename it if needed.
+- The macro will work on small images (tested on 1024x1024) and is relatively slow.
+- Some error may occur, try closing the results and models.csv tables.

 ## Tutorial
 1. Open an hyperstack image of beads with multiple channels.
 If the stack is 3D, perform a maximum intensity projection.